bstachmann/git-workshop/headings/was-ist-git/section.en.md

-# Was ist Git?
+# What is Git?

 ---

-## Lernziel
+## Learning Objective

-Ein Überblick in die Git-Landschaft
+An overview of the Git landscape

  * Git Tools
-   - Kommandozeile
+   - Command Line
-   - grafische User-Interfaces
+   - Graphical User Interfaces
    - Web
- * Arbeite mit dem Git-Kommando
+ * Work with the Git command
- * Wie ist Git entstanden?
-Welche Eigenschaften zeichnen es aus?
-Warum ist es so verbreitet?
+ * How did Git originate?
+What characteristics define it?
+Why is it so widespread?